-There are more than 2 million people employed in the finance sector, and it contributes billions of pounds to the economy each year.
-Find out where the jobs are...
+Join the 2 million people employed in the finance sector, which contributes billions of pounds to the economy each year...

 Employment opportunities in accountancy, banking and finance are grouped into: